mongodb/mongo-python-driver/doc/tools.rst

 layers, the time spent working directly with the driver will have increased your understanding of how MongoDB actually works.

+Humongolus
+   The name stems from the combination of Mongo and `Homunculus <http://en.wikipedia.org/wiki/Homunculus>`_.
+   With the idea being that you create your API based on your system requirements.
+   A framework for creating models/schemas on top of MongoDB.
+It ex It helps enforce types and gives a more accessible API to Mongo through the use of the models.
+It tries to be as "pythonic" as possible and stays out of the way when you need it to.
+It includes a decent collection of default field types

 MongoKit
   The `MongoKit <http://github.com/namlook/mongokit>`_ framework